akilans/books/02-Miracle-Morning/quotes.md

 * One of the saddest things in life is to get to the end and look back in regret, knowing that you could have been, done, and had so much more

+* You can learn more in an hour of silence than you can in a year from books